Wolverine971/9takes/src/blog/people/politicians/Nancy-Pelosi.md

 ## Political Flexibility: Type 3's Adaptability in Action

-Another aspect of Nancy Pelosi's political career that aligns with the Enneagram Type 3 is her political flexibility.
+Nancy Pelosi's political career has been marked by her political flexibility which is a hallmark of an Enneagram type 3.

 Pelosi has demonstrated a remarkable ability to adapt her stance and collaborate with various factions within the political spectrum to get things done.
 This pragmatism and willingness to compromise are key indicators of the Type 3's adaptability and resourcefulness.

 One notable example of Pelosi's political flexibility is her approach to the Affordable Care Act (ACA) in 2010.
 As the Speaker of the House, she played a pivotal role in securing the necessary votes and ensuring the bill's passage by skillfully navigating the diverse interests within her party and striking compromises to address the concerns of both moderate and progressive Democrats.
 This ability to bring together factions within her party showcases her adaptability and effectiveness as a leader.